vi-technologies/data-engineering-home-assignment/README.md

     |   |                    |

-4. What were the top three 30-day return dates (% increase in closing price as compared to the closing price 30 days prior) — present ticker and date combinations
+4. What were the top three 30-day return dates as measured by % increase in closing price compared to the closing price 30 days prior? present the top three ticker and date combinations.

     | ticker | date |
     | ------ | ---- |